David Lesch, Ph.D.

 David W. Lesch is the Ewing Halsell Distinguished Professor of History in the Department of History at Trinity University in San Antonio, Texas.
 He received his M.A. and PhD in Middle East History from Harvard University.

-He is the author or editor of 15 books and overall has over 130 publications.
-Among his books are the following: Syria: A Modern History (Polity Books, 2019); The Arab-Israeli Conflict: A History (Oxford University Press, 2009, 2019); Syria: The Fall of the House of Assad (Yale University Press, 2012, 2013); The New Lion of Damascus: Bashar al-Asad and Modern Syria (Yale University Press, 2005); 1979: The Year That Shaped the Modern Middle East (Westview Press, 2001); his popular edited volume, first published in 1996 and now in its 6th edition, The Middle East and the United States: History, Politics and Ideologies (Westview Press, 2018); his co-edited two-volume work (with Mark Haas), The Arab Spring: Change and Resistance in the Middle East (Westview Press, 2012) and The Arab Spring: The Hope and Reality of the Uprisings (Westview Press, 2017); and Syria and the United States: Eisenhower’s Cold War in the Middle East (Westview Press, 1992).
-He is currently working on an interpretive history book for Oxford University Press tentatively entitled, The Middle East from the Prophet Muhammad to the Present.
+He is the author or editor of 17 books and overall has over 140 publications.
+Among his books are the following: A History of the Middle East Since the Rise of Islam (Oxford University Press, 2023), Syria: A Modern History (Polity Books, 2019); The Arab-Israeli Conflict: A History (Oxford University Press, 2009, 2019); Syria: The Fall of the House of Assad (Yale University Press, 2012, 2013); The New Lion of Damascus: Bashar al-Asad and Modern Syria (Yale University Press, 2005); 1979: The Year That Shaped the Modern Middle East (Westview Press, 2001); his popular edited volume, first published in 1996 and now in its 6th edition, The Middle East and the United States: History, Politics and Ideologies (Westview Press, 2018); his co-edited two-volume work (with Mark Haas), The Arab Spring: Change and Resistance in the Middle East (Westview Press, 2012) and The Arab Spring: The Hope and Reality of the Uprisings (Westview Press, 2017); and Syria and the United States: Eisenhower’s Cold War in the Middle East (Westview Press, 1992).

+Dr. Lesch has been a consultant to the White House at the highest levels in the last four presidential administrations, from President George W. Bush to President Joe Biden.
 Dr. Lesch has consistently met with and advised high level officials in the United States, Europe, the Middle East, and the United Nations on diplomatic issues.
 He has frequently testified in front of Senate and House committees.
 Dr. Lesch has been quoted in over 500 newspapers and magazines worldwide.
-He has appeared frequently on national and international television and radio programs such as CNN, ABC, PBS Newshour, MSNBC, CNBC, Fox News, Al-Jazeera, NPR, and the BBC, and he has appeared in over a dozen documentaries, including those for The History Channel, the BBC, Frontline on PBS, and film productions by studios/news organizations in France, Germany, Denmark, and Turkey.
+He has appeared frequently on national and international television and radio programs such as CNN, ABC, PBS Newshour, MSNBC, CNBC, Fox News, Al-Jazeera, NPR, and the BBC, and he has appeared in over a dozen documentaries, including those for The History Channel, the BBC, Frontline on PBS, and film productions by studios/news organizations in France, Germany, Denmark, Saudi Arabia, the United Arab Emirates, Israel, and Turkey.

 Dr. Lesch also initiated and developed the Harvard University-NUPI-Trinity University Syria Research Project, funded by the governments of Norway and Switzerland.
 He led a team of researchers in 2012-13 to meet with most of the leading players involved in the Syrian civil war that began in 2011.
 The data provided necessary insights into the dynamics of the conflict in order to formulate possible pathways toward conflict resolution.
 He completed in the Fall 2013 an 850-page Final Report for the project and presented his findings at the highest levels in Europe, the US and at the UN.
 He completed Phase 2 of the project in 2016, Trinity partnering in this phase with Conflict Dynamics International (CDI).
 It was funded by the government of Denmark.
 Currently he is involved in the next phase of his diplomatic engagement in Syria, working with CDI and The Carter Center (TCC) in the TCC-TU-CDI Syria Initiative.
 He met regularly with Syrian President Bashar al-Assad between 2004 and 2009, in part as an attempt to improve US-Syrians relations.